Highway Safety Grant Programs

 About

 NHTSA's Office of Regional Operations and Program Delivery (ROPD) administers over $500 million in grant programs annually to the 50 States, the District of Columbia, Puerto Rico, the U.S. Territories and the Bureau of Indian Affairs.
 Under Section 405, NHTSA awards grants for occupant protection, State traffic safety information systems, impaired driving countermeasures, distracted driving, motorcyclist safety, State graduated driver licensing laws, and non-motorized safety.
-Also included is a revised racial profiling grant program (Section 1906).
 Regional offices help States use data to identify their highway safety problems, evaluate safety programs and activities, and provide technical assistance and training to State program managers.

 State Highway Safety Documents

-The Bipartisan Infrastructure Law, also known as the Infrastructure Investment and Jobs Act, includes funding for traffic safety grants.
+The Infrastructure Investment and Jobs Act includes funding for traffic safety grants.

 - FY 2024 Grant Funding Table